The first academic center in the nation devoted to African American poetry

-Make a tax-deductible contribution to the Furious Flower Fund, and you are helping us to study, spotlight, and celebrate African American poets and poetry, ensuring our future is as strong as our past.
-With support from donors who have made both small and large contributions to the Furious Flower Poetry Center was founded in 1999 (and became an academic center at JMU in 2005), we have helped to advance African American poetry with three books; four video anthologies; an annual reading and lecture series; nine consecutive inspirational poetry camps for more than 600 children; two national poetry summits; three legacy seminars honoring Lucille Clifton, Sonia Sanchez, and Toni Morrison; symphonic concerts featuring Bernice Johnson Reagon, Nikki Giovanni, Jayne Cortez and Margaret Walker; and two decade-defining conferences.
+When you make a tax-deductible contribution to the Furious Flower Fund, you help us study, spotlight, and celebrate African American poets and poetry.
+Since the Furious Flower Poetry Center was founded in 1999 (and became an academic center at JMU in 2005), we have helped to advance the genre with three books; five video anthologies; an annual reading and lecture series; eleven consecutive inspirational poetry camps for more than 600 children; two national poetry summits; three legacy seminars honoring Lucille Clifton, Sonia Sanchez, and Toni Morrison; symphonic concerts featuring Bernice Johnson Reagon, Nikki Giovanni, Jayne Cortez and Margaret Walker; and three decade-defining conferences.

 Please consider your role in supporting our programming: